Quantum coherent feedback control of an N-level atom with multiple excitations: Coherent feedback control with detunings

 \end{small} where $\|\cdot\|$ represents an arbitrary vector norm and $|\varphi|_{\tau}^* = \max_{t\in[-\tau,0]}\{\|\varphi(t)\|\}$. \end{myDef} \begin{remark} In our system, $\varphi(t) \equiv 1$ for $t\in [-\tau, 0]$ according to the initial condition in Eq.~(\ref{con:LinearControlDelay}). \end{remark}

-\begin{remark} The distributions of the photons between the cavity and waveguide of the the coherent feedback network in Fig.~\ref{fig:Nlevel} can be studied by means of the exponential stability.
-Specifically, if the system is exponentially stable, there will be not any photons in the cavity eventually, thus finally there is a multi-photon state in the waveguide.
-If the system oscillates rather than being exponentially stable, the photons are always exchanging between the waveguide and cavity. \end{remark}
+\begin{remark} The distributions of the photons between the cavity and waveguide of the coherent feedback network in Fig.~\ref{fig:Nlevel} can be studied by means of the exponential stability.
+Specifically, if the system is exponentially stable, there will be no photons in the cavity eventually, thus finally there is a multi-photon state in the waveguide.
+If the system oscillates rather than being exponentially stable, the photons are always being exchanged between the waveguide and cavity. \end{remark}

 Now we rewrite Eq.~(\ref{con:statevector}) by separating the real and imaginary parts as: \begin{scriptsize}

 \end{scriptsize} where $\bar{c}_0(t)$ represents the real part of $c_0(t)$, and $\check{c}_0(t)$ represents its imaginary part, similarly for that of $c_{j,k}^j(t)$ for all $j = 1,2,\cdots,N-1$.